 A lazy bowel is a symptom and not a diagnosable medical condition.
-As such, a person who experiences slowed digestion should see their doctor for a diagnosis.
+As such, a person who experiences slowed digestion should contact a doctor for a diagnosis.

 Traditional constipation remedies, such as eating more fiber or drinking more water, may not work for STC.
-As such, it is important that a doctor receives detailed and accurate information about a person’s symptoms and medical history.
+It is important that a doctor receives detailed and accurate information about a person’s symptoms and medical history.
 This information will help them make an accurate diagnosis.

-A doctor may also perform a physical exam to check for abnormalities in the rectum and anus.
+A doctor may also perform a physical exam to check for atypical characteristics in the rectum and anus.
 Some doctors may assess the health of the pelvic floor muscles.

-They may also use diagnostic tests and procedures, such as a colonoscopy, to detect any abnormalities in the digestive tract.
+They may also use diagnostic tests and procedures, such as a colonoscopy, to detect any atypical characteristics in the digestive tract.